sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 When `go generate` sees this, it will simply execute `sh -c "ls -al"` in the parent folder of `main.go` which will create a `list.txt` file.
 Yes, you can also call a shell script from a `go:generate` directive, because all it does is calling a binary.

-In the real world, it's often used to generate Go code from a GraphQL schema, generate Markdown documentation, etc ... and it's really neat.
+In the real world, it's often used to generate Go code from a GraphQL schema, generate Markdown documentation, etc ... it's really neat.

 But this flexibility comes at a cost, like in the example above, you can call _anything_ in a `go:generate` directive.
 The binary could make network calls, generate different outputs after being bumped to a new version or run `git` commands it wants.

 #### Why Bazel will never support `go:generate`

-Because of the aforementioned flexibility, there is no way for Bazel to determine what will come out of running that binary or what it needs to produce correct outputs.
+Due to the aforementioned flexibility, there is no way for Bazel to determine what will come out of running that binary or what it needs to produce correct outputs.
 So it's not possible to support it "as is", by design.

 > Ok, in that case, why don't you let me use `go:generate` outside of Bazel, and we run `go generate` in CI to check if the repository is dirty (i.e. files have changed after running the command) to ensure we always merge pull-requests with fully updated generated files.

 Well, because we have zero control on what are the inputs and outputs, it also means we cannot cache the generation results, since we don't know what they are nor if we need to generate them again.
 So if a `go:generate` command takes 30s to run, it means that _every_ build in CI will spend 30s to regenerate those files, just to ensure they are correct.

 > 💡 We regularly average 1500 builds per week on the monorepo, so that's 750 minutes of CI spent per week, on something that probably changes once a month.

-And because this requires to run `go` outside Bazel, it means we can't risk using it on Bazel agents, at the risk leaving breadcrumbs that would affect further builds.
-So it has to run in a stateless agent to ensure hermeticity, which is naturally slower.
+And because this requires to run `go` outside Bazel, it means we can't risk using it on Bazel agents, due to it leaving breadcrumbs that would affect further builds.
+We therefore have to run in a stateless agent to ensure hermeticity, which is naturally slower.

 #### What to do instead?

-Now we're clear on the fact that `go:generate` is merely about running a binary and writing something back to filesystem, we can see that Bazel provides a simple solution for that: [`genrule`](https://bazel.build/reference/be/general#genrule).
+Now that we're clear on the fact that `go:generate` is merely about running a binary and writing something back to filesystem, we can utilize [`genrule`](https://bazel.build/reference/be/general#genrule) in Bazel to accomplish the same result.

-Here is a quick example on how it works:
+Here is a quick example on how `genrule` works:

 ```
 genrule(